mocyuto/fluent-plugin-raven/README.md

 ### Tag

-If `tag` is specified as bufferd chunk key, it send as tag for sentry.
+If `tag` is specified as bufferd chunk key, it send as tag for Sentry.

 ### config params

 - `dsn` (required): DSN KEY shown at setting page
-- `environment` : set environment
+- `environment` : set environment. default values is `development`
-- `logger_level` : set log level of the sentry logger. default value is `info`
+- `logger_level` : set log level of the Sentry logger. default value is `info`
-- `default_level`: set default log level for sentry. default value is `error`
+- `default_level`: set default log level for Sentry. default value is `error`

 ### record keys

 - `message` (required): message body for sentry as events.
+A record will be filtered if `message` isn't set, because Sentry identify issues by `message` value.
-- `level`: log level for sentry as events.
+- `level`: log level for Sentry as events.

 ### Example